emptydiagram/pcrl/README.md

-# (WIP) implementation of Active Neural Generative Coding in PyTorch
+# Overview

-TODO
+Attempted PyTorch implementation of Active Neural Generative Coding (ANGC) from [Backprop-Free Reinforcement Learning with Active Neural Generative Coding](https://arxiv.org/abs/2107.07046).
+This builds on Neural Generative Coding (NGC) from [The neural coding framework for learning generative models](https://www.nature.com/articles/s41467-022-29632-7) and applies it to RL problems.

 # Variables